The effect of Coulomb assisted hopping on STM signal: extended two site Hubbard model analysis: Conclusions

 \section{Conclusions}

 In this work we have extended the calculation of STM current to the case of Coulomb assisted tunneling between the tip and the sample using the extended two site Hubbard model analysis for the atom in the tip and the atom in the sample closest to each other.
-In this case on top of the usual tunneling, which comes about when electrons can tunnel through the classically forbidden region between the tip and the sample, we also consider the case when there is a Coulomb interaction, as in the extended Hubbard model, helps the tunneling \citep{Fazekas_1999} and introduces additional terms to the Hamiltonian (Coulomb assisted tunneling \citep{Fazekas_1999,Hubbard_1963,Hubbard_1964,Hubbard_1965}).
+In this case on top of the usual tunneling, which comes about when electrons can tunnel through the classically forbidden region between the tip and the sample, we also consider the case when there is a Coulomb interaction, as in the extended Hubbard model, that helps the tunneling \citep{Fazekas_1999} and introduces additional terms to the Hamiltonian (Coulomb assisted tunneling \citep{Fazekas_1999,Hubbard_1963,Hubbard_1964,Hubbard_1965}).
 In this case there are additional terms for interactions between the tip and the sample which lead to additional currents.
-We have computed these terms and currents and shown they have non-trivial consequences even in the case of free fermions with a uniform density of states where the $\frac{\partial I}{\partial\mathcal{V}}$ curve now depends on frequency $\omega$.
+We have computed these terms and currents and shown they have non-trivial consequences even in the case of free fermions with a uniform density of states where the $\frac{\partial I}{\partial\mathcal{V}}$ curve now depends on the voltage $\mathcal{V}$.
+We have shown that the correction terms are order one and for simplicity here we have ignored spin orbit coupling.
+In the future it would be of interest to apply these results to real experiments.